tomstuart/rubyforge-redirects/README.md

 The main thing this app needs is *more redirects*.
 Please contribute redirects by adding examples to [the Cucumber feature](features/redirect.feature), making them pass in [the Rack app](config.ru), and submitting a pull request.

+There are also several [feature-related issues](https://github.com/tomstuart/rubyforge-redirects/labels/help%20wanted) which you could help with.

 Less importantly, the current implementation uses [Rack::Rewrite](https://github.com/jtrupiano/rack-rewrite) and is extremently rudimentary; please feel free to improve upon it.